pkarsy/AutomaticSchoolBellTimer/README.md

 ### Other boards apart from DevKit
 - ESP32 boards are prefered over ESP32-S2 or ESP32-C3.
 I have witnessed some instability whith C3 : When the ESP32-C3 cannot find an AccessPoint, frequently crashes.
 It recovers immediatelly but lets stay on the safe side.
-I am sure the situation will change to the better over time, but for now (2025) the ESP32 is the best choice.
-The prices of the boards are very low anyway, and there is no cost reason to prefer one over another.
 - Another very good point in favor of ESP32 boards, is they always come with a dedicated USB-serial chip (CP2102, CH9102, CH340).
-Many C3 and S2 boards use USB-serial implemented by the ESP itself, and the Tasmota installation/recovery is unstable, as the board vanishes and reappears on reboots.
+Many C3 and S2 boards use USB-serial implemented by the ESP itself, and the Tasmota installation/recovery is unstable, as the board vanishes and reappears on chip resets.
 - ESP32 LOLIN32 Lite.
 Do not connect a LiPo battery.
 You can drive an SSR, but no 5V output for a relay.
 Only 1 GND pin, but for the very low power DS3231 we can simulate VCC and GND with GPIO pins.
 We aware
-- **ESP8266 will NOT work.** It does not support the Berry scripting language.
+- **ESP8266 boards do NOT work.** The do not support the Berry scripting language.
 The boards that i have tested are :
 - ESP32 WROOM-32D devkit boards, 30 and 38 pin versions.
 Very popular, with 5V power pin (You can power a relay breakout whith this) and plenty of GPIO and GND pins.
 This is the safest option.
 There is also a screw terminal adapter wich makes the assembly even easier.